POSTED BY March 9, 2018 COMMENTS (38)ON

 Yes, For me it is linked; in the sense that I should be able to provide.
 There should always be enough money to support the family, health, education, retirement.

 One should not ignore the value of good health, relationships, and friends.
-Even if one has all the money and there is no health or family to enjoy, than what is the use of all the wealth in this world?
-Given a choice I will choose the later over money.
+Even if one has all the money and there is no health or family to enjoy, then what is the use of all the wealth in this world?
+Given a choice, I will choose the later over money.